 This provides Google with this important information in a method that is easily crawlable.
 If you are relying on Google finding this information in your content it can be missed or miss-categorized.
 Giving Google important information about your business in a language it prefers makes it easier for Google to find and understand.

-Schema’s Affect on Local SEO and NAP (Name, Address, Phone Number)
+Schema’s Affect on Local SEO and Nap (Name, Address, Phone Number)

 Local business schema can have an impact on your local SEO and NAP consistency.
 Ensuring your local business schema information matches your Google Business Listing information can help with your local SEO.